Careers360 Logo

 • Metabolism: The collection of carrying out several biological reactions in the living being comprises of the metabolism.
 Metabolism includes the breakdown and the formation of various molecules to carry out the biological reactions in living organisms.
 Since metabolism requires a system comprised of cells to be carried out, it is quite evident that this cannot be done in non-living things.
 Though a few in-vitro reactions have been tried in the laboratories to imitate metabolism, that is not real metabolism.
 Thus, metabolism is one of the defining features of life.

-Structural organization: The structural organization, whether on a cellular level or at an upper level, is found in the living beings.
+Structural organization: The structural organization, whether on a cellular level or at an upper level, is found in living beings.
 Various molecules come together and arrange themselves in a particular arrangement to form cell organelles, and these cell organelles further arrange themselves in a specific fashion to form cells.
-These cells come together to form various tissues, and then these tissues further arrange in a way to forms various organs present in living beings.
-These organs are what the body of the living being function on.
+These cells come together to form various tissues, and then these tissues further arrange in a way to form various organs present in living beings.
+These organs are what the body of the living being functions on.

 Question:2